Sonos and Wi-Fi: How to Minimize Wireless Interference

 Can Sonos and Wi-Fi be friends?
-We look at how to choose the right settings for your Sonos and avoid creating unnecessary wireless noise for yourself and your neighbors.
+We take a look at which Sonos settings can help you avoid unnecessary wireless interference for yourself and your neighbors.

 Speaker systems that create their own wireless networks can cause interference for other networks in your home — and for your neighbors.